bwks/grifter/README.md

 #### NIC Adapter Count
 Config location: `guests.yml`
-Defines the total number of Network Interface Cards excluding the management port permitted on the VM.
+Defines the total number of `data_interfaces` to create on the VM.
+Any undefined `data_interfaces` will be added as a blackhole interface.

-The total is calculated against the sum of the `internal_interfaces`, ` reserved_interfaces` and `data_interfaces` parameters after blackhole interfaces have been added.
+The total is calculated against the sum of the `internal_interfaces`, ` reserved_interfaces` and `data_interfaces` parameters after blackhole interfaces have been added automatically by the template system.